-To use a custom subclass of CompilerBase, supply it as the pipeline_class keyword argument to the @jit and @generated_jit decorators.
+To use a custom subclass of CompilerBase, supply it as the pipeline_class keyword argument to the @jit decorator.
 By doing so, the effect of the custom pipeline is limited to the function being decorated.

 6.12.1 Implementing a compiler pass